godotengine/godot-docs/classes/class_vector2.rst

 Vector2
 =======

-Vector used for 2D math using floating point coordinates.
+A 2D vector using floating point coordinates.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-2-element structure that can be used to represent positions in 2D space or any other pair of numeric values.
+A 2-element structure that can be used to represent 2D coordinates or any other pair of numeric values.

 It uses floating-point coordinates.
 By default, these floating-point values use 32-bit precision, unlike :ref:`float<class_float>` which is always 64-bit.
 If double precision is needed, compile the engine with the option ``precision=double``.